iasebsil83/Dreamlands/README.md

       In case of a relative paths, the current working directory is the one that holds the current file (not the one where the user executes something).

 - 14) Every file analysed has its path stored and cannot be interpreted twice.

+Please note that the features present in this section can be disabled at will.
+If so, present importations are NOT raising errors but simply ignored.
 ```

 Pay attention to those rules : Every non-matching format will raise an error on parsing.